scipy/scipy/doc/source/tutorial/signal.rst

 :func:`lp2bs` :math:`s \rightarrow \frac{s \cdot \mathrm{BW}}{s^2 + {\omega_0}^2}`
 ============= ====================================================================

+Here, :math:`\omega_0` is the new cutoff or center frequency, and :math:`\mathrm{BW}` is the bandwidth.
 These preserve symmetry on a logarithmic frequency axis.

 To convert the transformed analog filter into a digital filter, the :func:`bilinear` transform is used, which makes the following substitution:

 .. math::
     s \rightarrow \frac{2}{T} \frac{z - 1}{z + 1}

+where T is the sampling time (the inverse of the sampling frequency).

 Other filters
 ^^^^^^^^^^^^^